 - The business requests the bank routing and account number from its customer.
 This interaction may occur on an online form or over the phone.
 The customer must provide written permission to allow the business to charge their bank account.
 If the customer later challenges the payment, the business can use this prior consent to prove that the charge is valid.

-- With the payment details in hand, the business passes that information to its service provider or gateway, such as Modern Treasury, Bill.com, or Quickbooks.
-The service provider, or gateway, will then take over getting the ACH payment processed.
+- With the payment details in hand, the business passes that information to its service provider or gateway, like Modern Treasury, who will then take over getting the ACH payment processed.

 - The service provider shares the ACH payment information with the bank.
 The bank transmits the transaction to The Clearing House, who processes the ACH payment and exchanges funds between banks.